etracker Analytics is 100% GDPR-compliant and completely consent free in its standard cookieless mode

 Olaf Brandt, General Manager

 (1) In the following, we provide information on the collection of personal data during the use of our website, which can be reached under the address “www.etracker.com” and other URLs, as well as the services we offer through our Internet sites.
 Personal data are data that can be related to you personally, such as your name, address, e-mail addresses and user behaviour.

 (2) The responsible party as per Art.
 4 Para.
-7 of the EU General Data Protection Regulation (EU GDPR) is etracker GmbH, Erste Brunnenstraße 1, 20459 Hamburg.
-You can reach the data protection officer we named in the supplier identification under https://www.etracker.com/en/imprint/ at firstname.lastname@example.org or at our postal address with the additional line “Data protection officer”.
+7 of the General Data Protection Regulation (GDPR) is etracker GmbH, Erste Brunnenstraße 1, 20459 Hamburg, Germany.
+You can reach the data protection officer we named in the supplier identification under https://www.etracker.com/en/imprint/ at firstname.lastname@example.org or at our postal address with the additional line “Data Protection Officer”.

-(3) When you contact us by e-mail or using a contact form, we shall save the data you provide us with (your e-mail address and, if applicable, your name and phone number) so we can answer your questions.
+(3) When you contact us by e-mail or using a contact form, the data you provide us with (your e-mail address and, if applicable, your name and phone number) will be stored by us in order to answer your questions.
 We delete the data collected in this manner after its storage is no longer necessary, or we restrict its processing in the event of legal storage obligations.

 (1) Where we are concerned, you have the following rights regarding your personal data:

 - Right to data portability.

 If you have granted us consent, you also have the right to revoke your consent at all times.
 All data processing measures which we shall have performed until your revocation shall remain legal in this case.
 We shall inform you about the possibility of revoking consent and the specific steps for exercising your right of revocation when we collect your consent.

 (2) You also have the right to file a complaint with a data protection authority regarding the processing of your personal data on our part.